 - It doesn’t roll as fluidly as traditional foam rollers

-If you want to be able to take a foam roller to races that you’re flying to but don’t have room in your luggage, the Brazyn Life Morph Collapsible Foam Roller is a perfect solution.
-This lightweight, compact foam roller is a strong performer, but its ability to collapse into a two-inch-wide flat board truly sets it apart.
+If you want to be able to take a foam roller to races that you’re flying to but don’t have room in your luggage for a large cylinder of foam, the Brazyn Life Morph Collapsible Foam Roller is a perfect solution.
+This lightweight, compact foam roller is a strong performer, but its ability to collapse into a 2-inch-wide flat board truly sets it apart.
 And did we mention it’s super easy to operate?
 Push the aluminum plates inward on either end to collapse the foam roller.
 When you’re ready to roll, pull the looped cords on each end until they lock into place.

 Bamboo planks and aluminum in the core provide the necessary firmness, while soft EVA foam on the outside delivers cushioned pressure to your muscles as you roll them over the surface.
 We found that this foam roller performs just as well as other comparable options.
 That said, it’s on the more expensive end of the foam roller price range if you don’t need the collapsible benefit.